cwire-io/docs/docs/introduction/quick-start.md

 ```

 ### Last steps:
-After you adding the server.mjs you can start this example server.
+After adding the server.mjs you can start the example server from your command line.
-For this you need to go back in the terminal/cmd and run following command:
 ```shell
 node server.mjs
 ```